 Cure

-- Take out the infected shrimp immediately and place it in a separate quarantine tank.
+• Immediately remove the infected shrimp and place it in a separate quarantine tank.

-- You can look for other fungal treatment medicines but be sure that it doesn’t contain any copper.
+• You can look for other fungal treatment medicines, but be sure that they don’t contain any copper.

 Prevention